 Deliverability Assessment Performed as Part of Next Queue Cluster

-Interconnection Customers under the Independent Study that request Partial or Full Capacity Deliverability Status will be deemed to have selected Option (A) under BPM Section 7.2 and, will have Deliverability Assessment performed as part of the next scheduled Phase I and Phase II Interconnection Studies for the Queue Clusters study performed for the next Queue Cluster Window that opens after the CAISO received the request for Partial Capacity or Full Capacity Deliverability Status.
-If the Deliverability Assessment identifies any LDNUs and ADNUs that are triggered by the Interconnection Request, the Interconnection Customer will be responsible to pay its proportionate share of the costs of those upgrades, pursuant to GIDAP Section 6, 7, and 8 and GIDAP BPM Sections 6.2.4 and 6.2.7, and for posting Interconnection Financial Security pursuant to the rules for Interconnection Customers in Queue Clusters pursuant to Section 11.
+Interconnection Customers under the Independent Study that request Partial or Full Capacity Deliverability Status will be deemed to have selected Option (A) under BPM Section 7.2 and, will have On-Peak Deliverability Assessment performed as part of the next scheduled Phase I and Phase II Interconnection Studies for the Queue Clusters study performed for the next Queue Cluster Window that opens after the CAISO received the request for Partial Capacity or Full Capacity Deliverability Status.
+If the On-Peak Deliverability Assessment identifies any LDNUs and ADNUs that are triggered by the Interconnection Request, the Interconnection Customer will be responsible to pay its proportionate share of the costs of those upgrades, pursuant to GIDAP Section 6, 7, and 8 and GIDAP BPM Sections 6.2.4 and 6.2.7, and for posting Interconnection Financial Security pursuant to the rules for Interconnection Customers in Queue Clusters pursuant to Section 11.
 If the Generating Facility (or increase in capacity of an existing Generating Facility) achieves its Commercial Operation Date before the Deliverability Assessment is completed and before any necessary Delivery Network Upgrades are in-service, the proposed Generating Facility (or increase in capacity) will be treated as an Energy-Only Deliverability Status Generating Facility until such Delivery Network Upgrades are in service.
 This Section shall not apply to Interconnection Customers requesting behind-the-meter capacity expansion under GIDAP Section 4.2.1.2.
 Separate rules regarding the Deliverability Status of such requests are set forth in that Section 4.2.1.2.

+Interconnection Customers under the Independent Study that request Off-Peak Deliverability Status will have Off-Peak Deliverability Assessment performed as part of the next scheduled Phase I and Phase II Interconnection Studies for the Queue Clusters study performed for the next Queue Cluster Window that opens after the CAISO received the request for Off-Peak Deliverability Status.
+If the Off-Peak Deliverability Assessment identifies any LOPNUs that are triggered by the Interconnection Request, the Interconnection Customer will be responsible to pay its proportionate share of the costs of those upgrades, pursuant to GIDAP Section 6, 7, and 8 and GIDAP BPM Sections 6.2.4 and 6.2.7, and for posting Interconnection Financial Security pursuant to the rules for Interconnection Customers in Queue Clusters pursuant to Section 11.

 Extensions of Commercial Operation Date for the Independent Study Process Track